trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ---
 title: Implement a file archive with the DAL and a Smart Rollup
-authors: 'Tezos Core Developers'
+authors: Tezos Core Developers
 last_update:
-  date: 10 June 2024
+  date: 27 January 2025
 dependencies:
   octez: 21.2
   rust: 1.80.0